 (3) If a requirement under subsection (1) or (2) is not complied with, the Minister may cause the private jetty to be removed.

-(4) The cost of removal under subsection (3) is a debt due to the Crown and the Minister may recover that cost by causing the materials comprising the private jetty to be sold.
+(4) The cost of removal under subsection (3) is a debt due to the Crown and a first charge in priority to all other claims on the materials comprising the private jetty.

+(5A) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 73(2)(a), it is declared that section 73(2) of that Act applies to a charge created under subsection (4).

+(5B) The Minister may recover that cost of removal under subsection (3) by causing the materials comprising the private jetty to be sold.

+(5C) If under subsection (5B) any materials comprising the private jetty are sold in good faith to a person and the person takes the property in good faith, the person receives good title to the materials against every other person including its true owner.

-(5) The proceeds of a sale referred to in subsection (4) shall be applied —
+(5) The proceeds of a sale referred to in subsection (5B) shall be applied —

 (a) first in payment of the cost of that sale; and